AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 ### Bonus: Encrypted Messenger/Email & Non-Tracking Search Engines.
 [^1]: You will want to change this password regularly as well. the more often, the better.
 [^2]: https://www.torproject.org/
+[^3]: Offers the option to combine Tor and VPN network for the best anonymity possible.